oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 The output above displays the contents of the matrix referred to by the variable `data_cells` at this point.
 We will use slice notation to extract the values from the first and second columns.
 Additionally, we will convert these values to `Float64` and append the minute time unit to the retention time values.
-The following two lines of code will achieve this:
+The following three lines of code will achieve this:

 ```@example 1